 - 20.1 Public holidays are provided for in the NES.
-This clause contains additional provisions. - 20.2 The employer may request an employee to work on a particular public holiday. - 20.3 The employee may refuse the request (and take the day off) if the employee has reasonable grounds for doing so.
+This clause contains additional provisions. - 20.2 The employer may request an employee to work on a particular public holiday.
+An employee who, without the consent of the employer or without reasonable cause, such as personal/carers leave, is absent from work on a public holiday after agreeing to work on a public holiday, is not entitled to any payment for such public holiday. - 20.3 The employee may refuse the request (and take the day off) if the employee has reasonable grounds for doing so.
 In determining whether an employee has reasonable grounds for refusing a request to work on a public holiday regard must be had to the matters set out in section 114 of the Act.
-This Agreement expressly contemplates that the employer will require work on public holidays, or particular public holidays, and the parties acknowledge that the nature of the work performed by the employee, the type of employment (for example, whether full-time, part-time, casual or shift work) and the nature of the employer's workplace or enterprise (including its operational requirements) will require work on public holidays, or particular public holidays. - 20.4 Public holidays shall be allowed to employees without loss of ordinary pay. - 20.5 (a) For the purposes of this agreement, the following shall be deemed to be public holidays: - (i) New Year's Day; Australia Day; Good Friday; Easter Saturday; Easter Sunday, Easter Monday; Anzac Day; Queen's Birthday; Labour Day; Christmas Day; Boxing Day. - (ii) If, under (or in accordance with a procedure under) a law of a State or Territory, a day or part-day is substituted for a day or part-day that would otherwise be a public holiday because of subclause 20.5(a)(i), then the substituted day or part-day is the public holiday. - (iii) Any Additional Public Holiday declared by the Minister - (b) Subject to subclause 20.6, any other day duly proclaimed and observed as a public holiday within the area in which the facility is situated. - (c) The employer and employees may agree to substitute another day for a public holiday.
+This Agreement expressly contemplates that the employer will require work on public holidays, or particular public holidays, and the parties acknowledge that the nature of the work performed by the employee, the type of employment (for example, whether full-time, part-time, casual or shift work) and the nature of the employer's workplace or enterprise (including its operational requirements) will require work on public holidays, or particular public holidays. - 20.4 Public holidays shall be allowed to employees without loss of ordinary pay. - 20.5 (a) For the purposes of this agreement, the following shall be deemed to be public holidays: - New Year's Day; Australia Day; Good Friday; Easter Saturday; Easter Sunday; Easter Monday; Anzac Day; Queen's Birthday; Labour Day; Christmas Day; Boxing Day;